rkruk/gentoo-server-setup/README.md

 scp ~/.ssh/id_rsa.pub larry@123.456.78.9:~/.ssh/authorized_keys
 ```
 <!--
-    A bit of security here:
+    A bit of security here and there:
 -->
 For the security reasons I would strongly advise to disallow `root` logins over SSH.
 All SSH connections will be made by non-root user (larry in this example).
 Once a limited user account (larry) is connected, administrative privileges are accessible either by using `sudo` or changing to a root shell using `su -` command.<br><br>